Policies

 We understand that situations arise in which patients need to cancel their appointment.
 We ask that as much notice as possible is given if an appointment needs to be cancelled or rescheduled.
 We will then be able to offer the time to another patient.

-If less than 24 hours’ notice is given, or an appointment is missed for any reason, a fee of £30 per 15 minutes will be charged.
+If less than 24 hours’ notice is given, or an appointment is missed for any reason, a fee will be charged.

 We also ask, to assist with the efficient running of the practice, that patients arrive on time for their appointments.
 Late arrivals have a knock-on effect to other patients.
 Patients who are late could find their appointment length shortened (which means that any treatment cannot be carried out to the highest standards), or they might not be able to be seen and will be asked to re-schedule.
 If a patient is more than 10 minutes late for an appointment, it will be deemed as a missed appointment.
 If more than two dental appointments are missed or cancelled with less than 24 hours’ notice, your registration at the practice will be compromised.
 We cannot guarantee being able to complete your treatment or offer you treatment in the future.